Die cut stickers are by far the most popular sticker option. If you are researching custom stickers, you are bound to stumble over the term.

 Don’t have time to read?
 Then watch the short video below or read on to find out more.

 The term ‘die cut’ describes how your sticker is cut.
-It tells you just as much about the shape of your sticker as rounded corners or square stickers would.
+It tells you just as much about the shape of your sticker as terms like "rounded corners" or "square" would.

 It means your sticker is cut in a custom shape, usually around your design.
-The term goes back to the old days when this type of sticker used to be cut with heavy metal dies.
+The term goes back to the old days when this type of sticker was cut with heavy metal dies.

 Since then, technology has changed, but the name stuck (pun intended).
 Even though a better name for them would be custom-shaped stickers.

 If you buy a custom die cut sticker today, it will be digitally cut around the edge of your design, through both the vinyl and paper backing, like this.

 The term die cut is not related to the material of your sticker.
 You can still choose your perfect material to make your sticker waterproof, durable, sparkly, or have a glossy or matte finish.

 A great place to start is our materials page or you can take our quiz right here.
 We can die cut any material so browse the features of each and find your perfect match to create a great-looking sticker.

 The term comes from an old cutting technique using pre-made metal ‘dies’.
 You can imagine a die to look like a cookie cutter.